deso-protocol/deso-offline-tool/README.md

 - Run `npm version {major,minor,patch}`.
 Choose whichever increment [makes sense for your change](https://docs.npmjs.com/about-semantic-versioning#incrementing-semantic-versions-in-published-packages)
-- Run `git push origin --tags`.
+- Run `npm run release`.
 This will trigger a github workflow that will create a new release.